 Types of Employee Restricted Stock Awards Plan 2020 Employee Restricted Stock Awards Plan Impact to Shareholders' Equity Numbers of granted shares are only 0.87% of total issued shares of outstanding common shares.
-The impact to shareholders' Numbers of granted shares are only 0.01% of total issued shares of outstanding common shares.
-The impact to shareholders' Numbers of granted shares are only 0.01% of total issued shares of outstanding common shares.
-The impact to shareholders' Numbers of granted shares are only 0.10% of total issued shares of outstanding common shares.
-The impact to shareholders' equity will be gradually diluted. diluted. diluted. diluted.
+The impact to shareholders' equity will be gradually diluted.
+Numbers of granted shares are only 0.01% of total issued shares of outstanding common shares.
+The impact to shareholders' equity will be gradually diluted. granted shares are only 0.01% of total issued shares of outstanding Numbers of granted shares are only 0.10% of total issued shares of outstanding common shares.
+The impact to shareholders' equity will be gradually diluted.